 As seen by the popularity of Whitehouse's push for Computer Science For All, gamification has been used very successful to promote basic computational thinking knowledge.
 There are indeed vast potentials in how gamification can be useful for teaching and learning of K-12 foundational subjects such as mathematics.
 This is simply because, digital games on a digital computer and ideas of computing (and mathematics) are intimately related.
 The level of public reception and enthusiasm in the Whitehouse's Computer Science for All was reminiscent of the Nimrod when one of the earliest digital games (Nim) was put into a digital computer and went on a whirlwind roadshow tour in 1951.

-Recently, we gave a talk on Ed-tech on gamification for learning mathematics at an entrepreneurship symposium at the City University of Hong Kong (see Facebook photos).
-We had the pleasure to share with the audience our Algebra Game gamification software and our idea of a Gamification Foundry.
-This Gamification Foundry is essentially a data analytics platform driven by cloud computing that can serve as a new two-way educational technology in the era of personalized learning.
+Recently, we gave a talk on Ed-tech on gamification for learning mathematics at a university's entrepreneurship symposium, sharing with the audience our Algebra Game software and the idea of a Mathematics Gamification Foundry.
+This Gamification Foundry is a cloud-based data analytics platform that can serve as a new two-way educational technology in the era of personalized learning.

-- “see” the source-code and remix them to create game variants to enhance their computational thinking skills.
+- “see” under the hood of the games and even remix them to create game variants to enhance problem-solving skills and computational thinking.

 Beyond enhancing numeracy and computational thinking skills, we also hope to explore whether our Algebra Game software can be useful to children with dyscalculia – a math disability in learning or comprehending arithmetic (estimated to be one in twenty).
 It was suggested that computer games can diagnose and treat dyscalculia in a recent Nature article Dyscalculia: Number games, Nature 493, 150–153 (10 January 2013).